Star Wars: The Force Awakens: Filming

 In February 2014, Abrams said filming would begin in May and last about three months.
 The official announcement came in March, when Disney and Lucasfilm announced that principal photography would commence in May and be based at Pinewood Studios in Buckinghamshire, England.
 That month, it was revealed that pre-production filming would take place in Iceland prior to the start of official filming in May, consisting of landscape shots that would be used for scenery in the film.
 In April, Walt Disney Studios chairman Alan Horn confirmed that filming had begun, filming in secret in the United Arab Emirates around Liwa Oasis, part of the emirate of Abu Dhabi, by a second unit.
 Later that month, it was revealed that in addition to 35 mm film, segments of the film were being shot in the 65 mm IMAX format.
-In July, Bad Robot reported via Twitter that the film would be at least partially shot on IMAX cameras.
+In July, Bad Robot reported that the film would be at least partially shot on IMAX cameras.
+For scenes shot on 35mm film, the production had Panavision construct new anamorphic format lenses which were intended to replicate the look of the lenses used on the original Star Wars trilogy, but without their associated technical shortcomings.
+Meanwhile, sequences filmed in the IMAX format used the same lenses which had developed for Wally Pfister for the film The Dark Knight.

 Principal photography began in Abu Dhabi on May 16, 2014.
-The budget was reported to be between $259 million and $306 million.
+The budget was initially estimated to be between $259 million and $306 million, but in 2023 financial accounts revealed the gross spend was $533 million and the net cost after tax breaks was $447 million.
 Abrams and the cast members went to Abu Dhabi in early May, where large sets were built on location—including a shuttle-like spacecraft, a large tower, and a big market—and where explosives were used to create a "blast crater".
 Cast members were spotted practicing driving vehicles that would be used during filming.
 Production moved to Pinewood Studios in June.